Vulnerability of fault-tolerant topological quantum error correction to quantum deviations in code space: Model for toric code under imperfect measurement

-Experimentally, the stabilier measurements are implemented using a multi-qubit unitary operation on a combined qubit set consisting of four data qubits and an ancilla qubit, followed by an ancilla qubit measurement~\cite{fowler,googleScaleUp}, also refer to Fig.\ref{fig:toric}(c).
+Experimentally, the stabilizer measurements are implemented using a multi-qubit unitary operation on a combined qubit set consisting of four data qubits and an ancilla qubit, followed by an ancilla qubit measurement~\cite{fowler,googleScaleUp}, also refer to Fig.\ref{fig:toric}(b).
 The correct projective measurements of stabilizers can only be achieved through ideal unitary operations.
 However, the multi-qubit operation in principle cannot avoid the miscalibration in the experimental setups and results in imperfect measurement~\cite{ref:yang}.
-Here we consider a simplified imperfect measurement model~\cite{ref:guoyi} [refer to Fig.\ref{fig:toric}(d)]: (1) Prepare the ancilla qubit in $\ket{+}$ state for each plaquette $p_0$; (2) apply a joint time evolution involving each ancilla and its four neighboring data qubits $\exp [-it Z_{p_0} \otimes B_{p_0}]$ where $Z_{p_0}$ is the Pauli $Z$ acting on ancilla at ${p_0}$; (3) perform projective measurement on ancilla in $Y$ basis.
-Then equivalently we get a non-unitary evolution acting on the data qubits
+Here we consider a simplified imperfect measurement model~\cite{ref:guoyi} with a joint time evolution involving each ancilla and its four neighboring data qubits $\exp [-it Z_{p_0} \otimes B_{p_0}]$ [refer to Fig.\ref{fig:toric}(c)].
+Then equivalently we get an operator acting on the data qubits